lukepadiachy/azure-devops-for-beginners/tutorials/dotnet/azure-devops-dotnet-api.md

 You have sucesfully created you project on Azure DevOps.
 Interesting part.
 I was at work and my bro Sim was like how do we get our project (Source Code) into Azure DevOps.
 "I was like damn I genuinely don't know bro", pretty much how this repo was created haha.

-## Upload ASP DOTNET Core Web API project to Azure Devops
+## Sending ASP DOTNET Core Web API project to Azure Devops
 In here we will assume you are familiar with .NET Development , if not you can look at this [Create web APIs with ASP.NET Core](https://learn.microsoft.com/en-us/aspnet/core/web-api/?view=aspnetcore-9.0).
 Im pretty sure there's a couple ways to do this.
 We just taking a simpler route.

 - We have our Web API project on Visual Studio